iconindicators/appindicators/README.md

     deactivate
 ```

+TODO Check the command above...how do the dependencies get pulled in?
+I think best to delete $HOME/.local/venv_indicatortest and then install from TestPyPI
+to see if all Python dependenices get installed.

 Various operating system packages will likely need to be installed; refer to the installation instructions for the given indicator at [https://pypi.org](https://pypi.org).

 ## Installing a Wheel Directly
-Rather than install via `PyPI` or `TestPyPI`, a wheel may be installed in the local file system:
+A wheel may be installed from the local file system.
+For `indicatortest`, the `.whl` is assumed to be in `release/wheel/dist_indicatortest` and will be installed into a virtual environment at `$HOME/.local/venv_indicatortest`.

 ```
     python3 tools/install_indicator_from_wheel.py release indicatortest